okaram/IntroJava/README.md

 # IntroJava
-Materials for an Intro to Programming with java class (CS5000 at Kennesaw.edu)
+Materials for an Intro to Programming with java class (CS5000 at Kennesaw.edu).
+Current session is [Spring 2017](sessions/Spring2017)

 + Part 1